Working with icons

 This article applies to both versions of the builder in all plans.

-With the introduction of icons, it's easier than ever to place images and text together in the BEE editor.
-The icons function is also not restricted by row structures, allowing you more flexibility in your designs.
+With the introduction of icons, it's easier than ever to place images and text together in the Beefree builder.
+This type of content block allows you to use small images and text together in a single content block to provide more flexibility in your designs.

 Click on Add new icon to get started.
-A pre-loaded icon will populate on the editor stage.
+A pre-loaded icon will populate on the builder stage.

 This content block works much like social icons; you can use the pre-loaded icon, or you can change the image by using the Change image button.
 This will open the file manager.
 You also have access to the image editor, if you use the Apply effects & more button.

 If you use the toggle to open More options, you'll find a couple of options specific to icon content blocks.

 If you type in the Icon text field, an additional field will populate in the sidebar.

 The text position dropdown allows you to change whether your text will populate above, below, or on either side of the icon image.

 If you have multiple icons, you can click and drag them in order to re-order your icons.
 Select the icon in the upper lefthand corner of the icon properties box to drag it elsewhere.

 Below, there are some additional settings.
 Many of these you may already be familiar with from other types of content blocks.